fionaeliza/fionaeliza/README.md

 - 👋 Hi, I’m @fionaeliza
 - 👀 I’m interested in ...
 NLP and translation using python, data warehousing, and figuring out how the heck my company's data works.
-- 🌱 I’m currently learning ... even more PowerBI and Tableau
+- 🌱 I’m currently learning ... advanced SQL query automation
 - 💞️ I’m looking to collaborate on ...
-NLP
+Sustainability data
 - 📫 How to reach me ... on here!

 <!---